microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ✏️ Lab scenario
 ---

 For this portion of the lab, we've been tasked with creating a Power BI report to unlock new insights for our users.
-The interactivity of our report should be both **functional** and **fast** to ensure a pleasant viewing experience for our users.
+The interactivity of our report should be both **functional** and **fast** to ensure a pleasant viewing experience for our users, while adhering to the professional look and brand standards of our company.

 # Report design